Neo23x0/yarGen/README.md

 ### Memory Requirements

-Warning: yarGen pulls the whole goodstring database to memory and uses up to 3 GB of memory for a few seconds - 5 GB if opcode evaluation is used.
+Warning: yarGen pulls the whole goodstring database to memory and uses up to 3 GB of memory for a few seconds - 5 GB if opcodes evaluation is used.

-I already tried to migrate the database to sqlite but the numerous string comparisons and lookups made the analysis very slow.
+I've already tried to migrate the database to sqlite but the numerous string comparisons and lookups made the analysis inacceptably slow.

 ## Binarly